 Solution #AE4 proposes how SEAL (NRM, SEALDD) server obtains UE S&F events information and then how such information is used by the SEAL (NRM, SEALDD) server to minimize the service interruption.

 Solution #AE6 proposes to utilize S&F events for MSGin5G service over 5G and optimizes the behaviour by deciding to update or discard already stored message.
-Solution #AE6 will not be considered for KI #7 in normative phase since SA2 supports S&F only for EPC.
+Solution #AE6 will not be considered for KI #7 in normative phase since SA2 supports S&F only for EPC in Rel-19.

 Solution #AE8 proposes how SEAL (SEALDD) server obtains UE S&F events information from EPC and then how such information is used by the SEAL (SEALDD) server to minimize the service interruption.